Transitional Facilities and Containment Facilities

 Facilities receiving sea containers must have one or more Accredited Persons (APs) available to check containers.

 MPI audits every approved transitional and containment facility at least once a year.
-When it is time for your audit a Biosecurity Inspector will contact you to arrange a suitable date.
+When it is time for your audit a Quarantine Inspectors will contact you to arrange a suitable date.

 To prepare for your audit consider the following: